9d4/9d4.github.io/public/contents/about/about.md

 ## Hi, I'm Dimas Ananda.
-In online world I mostly knows as traper, traperwaze, or also 9d4.
-They are my initials, and are actually stand for something that I can't tell you.
+In online world I mostly known as traper, traperwaze, or also 9d4.
+They are my initials, and actually stand for something that I can't tell you.

 An independent student who loves to build thing with such microcontroller and web tech!
 I've uses C/C++ (novice actually) to create microcontroller stuff, and I've enjoyed Javascript and Go in building project.